Watchdog says Secret Service deleted Jan. 6 text messages - NewsBreak

 That account, however, was quickly disputed by those agents.
 Robert Engel, the agent who was driving the presidential SUV, and Trump security official Tony Ornato are willing to testify under oath that no agent was assaulted and Trump never lunged for the steering wheel, a person familiar with the matter told the AP.
 The person would not discuss the matter publicly and spoke on condition of anonymity.

-The erasure of the text messages was first reported by The Intercept.
+The erasure of the text messages was first reported by The Intercept .Copyright 2022 Nexstar Media Inc. All rights reserved.
+This material may not be published, broadcast, rewritten, or redistributed.